sheagcraig/SavingThrow/README.md

 Adware Definition Files
 =======================
 Adware is defined in an XML formatted *Adware Definition File*.
 This section describes the ADF format and structure, as well as makes suggestions about some of the more complicated types.
+To see an example ADF that incorporates most of these features, look no further than the [default ADF]()

 In most cases, each adware "product" should be defined in its own file, although in some cases, grouping of adware products may make more sense.
 The ADF format allows an arbitrary number of Adware elements in one ADF file, should this be the case.